Buy to Let Tax Changes

-With George Osborne's tax changes announced in his 2015 budget now starting to take effect, it's worth taking a look at the incepted changes and how they are beginning to impact landlords now.
-There is a gradual tapering down of mortgage interest relief for personally held buy to let mortgages which begun in April 2017 and the full impact will hit landlords in 2020, when tax relief will be limited to basic rate tax only for mortgage interest payments on personally owned buy to let properties.
+With George Osborne’s tax changes announced in his 2015 budget now starting to take effect, it’s worth taking a look at the incepted changes and how they are beginning to impact landlords now.
+There is a gradual tapering down of interest relief for personally held buy to let mortgages which begun in April 2017 and the full impact will hit landlords in April 2020, when tax relief on mortgage interest payments will be limited to basic rate tax only on personally owned Buy to Let properties.

 So at a very basic level in accounting terms, as a landlord your turnover is made up of your total rent receipts throughout the tax year and usually all your costs including mortgage interest payments will be deducted, to determine your profits and in turn individual tax rate.

 Now however your mortgage interest as a cost is initially set aside, and you can only deduct the other costs to determine your rate of tax, so if you imagine you now have a much higher ‘income’ as your mortgage payments are being ignored.

 Now if your turnover and mortgage payments are quite substantial or if you have income from other sources – this could have the effect of pushing you to a higher rate bracket, but with the ability to only claim back a minimal 20% tax credit on your mortgage interest payments as opposed to a higher 40 or even 45% should you be a higher rate taxpayer.

 Do remember that the 20% basic rate cap doesn’t come into effect until April 2020, and so the effect of the additional rate on your tax bill will be gradual (a quarter of the eventual effect each year for 3 years from 2017) if your finance costs are indeed affected, but for those with heavily geared portfolios, it’s highly likely that you will be significantly impacted, so we urge you to take tax advice asap.